Services - What We Do

 Deferred Action for Childhood Arrivals (DACA)

-The Deferred Action for Childhood Arrivals (DACA) program, which allows certain dreamers who came to the United States as children to obtain renewable work authorization, driver’s licenses, and protection from deportation and removal.
-Although the eligibility requirements may appear straightforward, there is a lot of misinformation about who can and cannot, apply.
+The Deferred Action for Childhood Arrivals (DACA) program allows certain individuals who came to the United States as children to receive protection from deportation, along with renewable work permits and driver’s licenses.
+But even with these well-known benefits, there is still widespread misunderstanding about who is and isn’t eligible.

 Victims of Crime

-If you or a relative have been the victim of a crime and you cooperated with law enforcement officials in the investigation or prosecution of the case, you may qualify for U Nonimmigrant Status (a U visa).
+If you or a relative have been the victim of a crime and you cooperated with law enforcement officials in the investigation or prosecution of the case, you may qualify for U Nonimmigrant Status (U visa).

 Domestic Violence Survivor